MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Optimization Methods

-We adopt $\gamma$-GDA algorithm \cite{pmlr-v119-jin20e} to solve this problem.
-As shown in Alrorithm~\ref{alg:GDA_algo}, each iteration performs a gradient descent step on $\boldsymbol{\theta}$ followed by a gradient ascent step on $\boldsymbol{\lambda}$.
-The descent step’s learning rate decays over time, as required by Theorem~\ref{theorem_local_minimax}, which underpins Proposition~\ref{local_minmax} and Lemma~\ref{main_lemma}.

-While appearing effective, Algorithm~\ref{alg:GDA_algo} exhibits notable numerical instability.
-To illustrate, consider a scenario with a single group size constraint (Constraint~\eqref{constraint:size}) and its Lagrange multiplier $\lambda_{n+1}$.
+While the saddle-point formulation provides a correct representation of \ref{prob:surrogate}, applying standard GDA can lead to numerical instability and hinder convergence.
+Consider a scenario with a single group size constraint ($c - \frac{1}{n}\sum_{i=1}^n S(\bm{x}_i; \bm{\theta})$) and its Lagrange multiplier $\lambda_{n+1}$.
 Initially, the constraint is violated because the group size is below the threshold, leading to a positive gradient that increments $\lambda_{n+1}$ at each iteration.
 Once the constraint is met, the gradient becomes negative, driving $\lambda_{n+1}$ toward $0$.
-However, due to the small learning rate, $\lambda_{n+1}$ remains nonzero in subsequent iterations, continuing to penalize the objective and lead to artificially shrunk feasible regions.
-This instability extends to multiple constraints, causing the algorithm to oscillate between a strictly feasible but suboptimal $\boldsymbol{\theta}$ and an optimal but infeasible $\boldsymbol{\theta}$, undermining convergence.
-To address this, we introduce a modified objective in Section~\ref{subsec:modified_minmax} and provide theoretical guarantees.
+However, due to the small learning rate, $\lambda_{n+1}$ remains nonzero in subsequent iterations, continuing to penalize the objective and leading to artificially shrunk feasible regions.
+This instability extends to multiple constraints, causing the algorithm to oscillate between a strictly feasible but suboptimal $\bm{\theta}$ and an optimal but infeasible $\bm{\theta}$, undermining convergence.
+To obtain stable and convergent $\gamma$-GDA dynamics, additional structural conditions are needed.
+We thus refine the objective to satisfy two key properties: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=2em] \item Only violated constraints contribute gradients.
+This can be achieved by introducing a ReLU transform on the constraint vector.
+When $g_i(\bm{\theta})\leq 0$ (i.e., the constraint is satisfied), the penalty term becomes zero, so satisfied constraints no longer affect the optimization dynamics. \item Ensuring convergence to a feasible, locally optimal solution. \end{itemize} For the second requirement, we begin by defining local optimality in the context of a nonconvex-nonconcave min-max problem, introducing the concept of \emph{local minmax point} (Definition 1).
+Informally, it is a fixed point where the objective remains stable under small perturbations in $\bm{\theta}$ (the parameters over which we minimize) and worst-case perturbations in $\bm{\lambda}$ (the parameters over which we maximize).
+Theorem 1~\citep{pmlr-v119-jin20e} states that if the min-max objective function is twice differentiable, then the $\gamma$-GDA algorithm, upon convergence, reaches either a local minmax point or a stationary point with a degenerate Hessian.